 1.7 Bans on Exporting Personal Protective Equipment and Medical Supplies

 Residents are now allowed to leave their homes, up to 500 meters, for recreational activities.
-The Argentina government has declared a national health emergency, and the government has imposed a total quarantine.
+The Argentina government has declared a national health emergency, and imposed a total quarantine.
 Many businesses are working from home.
 All domestic flights are suspended and all commercial flight sales have been banned through September 1.
 Air Freight: Capacity will be constrained, and in some cases unavailable.

 Rio de Janeiro has declared a state of emergency.
 Shopping centers have been ordered to close and restrictions have been placed on bars and restaurants.
-Schools are gradually closing.
+Schools are closed.
 Low cost carriers have suspended all international flights between March 23 and June 30.
 All ports are open and operational.
 Brazil has banned entry of any non-resident national.

 Ontario and Quebec have ordered all non-essential businesses to close.
 Nova Scotia has gone into a state of emergency, and health officials there are urging citizens to stay home.
-Borders are closed to anyone who is not a citizen, permanent resident, or an American citizens.
+Borders are closed to anyone who is not a citizen, permanent resident, or an American citizen.
+Anyone arriving in Canada must undergo a 14-day self-isolation period upon arrival, with the exception of workers who are essential to the movement of goods and people.
+Canadian citizens not currently in Canada are advised to return to Canada immediately.
 On Mach 18, the U.S. and Canada agreed to close their shared border to non-essential travel, but will allow goods to continue to flow between the two countries.
-Anyone arriving in Canada must undergo a 14-day self-isolation period upon arrival, with the exception of workers who are essential to the movement of goods and people..
-Canadian citizens not currently in Canada are advised to return to Canada immediately.
-Overseas flights have been restricted to just four airports in Toronto, Montreal, Calgary, and Vancouver.
+Air Freight: Overseas flights have been restricted to just four airports in Toronto, Montreal, Calgary, and Vancouver.
 All passengers must be screened for symptoms of the virus prior to boarding.
 Domestic Freight: Truck drivers entering Canada from the U.S. are now required to wear face coverings.
 Rail Freight: Slight delays have been reported due to a backlog from the blockades/shutdown in February.

 All international flights have been suspended.